-The essay must not exceed 4,000 words of narrative.
-Graphs, figures, calculations and diagrams are not included in the word count.
-Students should be aware that examiners will not read beyond the 4,000 word limit, nor assess any material presented thereafter.
+The essay must not exceed 4,000 words.
+Charts, tables and images are not included in the word count.
+Students should be aware that examiners will not read beyond the 4,000-word limit, or assess any material presented thereafter.